deployKF/website/content/guides/getting-started.md

 === ":star: ArgoCD Plugin Mode :star:"

-    ??? step "Step 1 - Install the ArgoCD Plugin"
+    ??? step "Step 1 - Prepare ArgoCD"

-        Your ArgoCD must have the [_deployKF ArgoCD Plugin_](./dependencies/argocd.md#what-is-the-deploykf-argocd-plugin).
+        You will need to have ArgoCD deployed on your cluster, this ArgoCD instance must have the [_deployKF ArgoCD Plugin_](./dependencies/argocd.md#what-is-the-deploykf-argocd-plugin) installed.

-        Depending on your situation, there are different ways to install the plugin:
+        Follow the appropriate guide for your situation:

         - [New ArgoCD](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#new-argocd)
         - [Existing ArgoCD (Deployed with Helm)](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#existing-argocd---helm)
         - [Existing ArgoCD (Deployed with Kustomize)](https://github.com/deployKF/deployKF/tree/main/argocd-plugin#existing-argocd---kustomize)

+        __TIP:__ If you use an ArgoCD "management cluster" pattern, see the [off-cluster ArgoCD](./dependencies/argocd.md#can-i-use-an-off-cluster-argocd) guide.

     ??? step "Step 2 - Define an App-of-Apps"